Corfu: Venetian rule

 The northern side of the Venetian Old Fortress at night.
 The Great Cross can be clearly seen as described in the Palaio Frourio section of this article.

-From medieval times and into the 17th century, the island was recognised as a bulwark of the European States against the Ottoman Empire and became one of the most fortified places in Europe.
+From medieval times and into the 17th century, the island was recognised as a bulwark of the European States against the Ottoman Empire.
+It became one of the most fortified places in Europe.
 The fortifications of the island were used by the Venetians to defend against Ottoman intrusion into the Adriatic.
 Corfu repulsed several Ottoman sieges, before passing under British rule following the Napoleonic Wars.

 Kerkyra, the "Door of Venice" during the centuries when the whole Adriatic was the Gulf of Venice, remained in Venetian hands from 1401 until 1797, though several times assailed by Ottoman naval and land forces and subjected to four notable sieges in 1537, 1571, 1573 and 1716, in which the strength of the city defences asserted itself time after time.
-The effectiveness of the powerful Venetian fortifications as well as the strength of some old Byzantine castles in Angelokastro, Kassiopi Castle, Gardiki and elsewhere, were additional factors that enabled Corfu to remain free.
+The effectiveness of the powerful Venetian fortifications, as well as the strength of some old Byzantine castles in Angelokastro, Kassiopi Castle, Gardiki and elsewhere, were additional factors that enabled Corfu to remain free.
 Will Durant claimed that Corfu owed to the Republic of Venice the fact that it was one of the few parts of Greece never conquered by the Ottomans.

 A series of attempts by the Ottomans to take the island began in 1431 when Ottoman troops under Ali Bey landed on the island.
-The Ottomans tried to take the city castle and raided the surrounding area, but were repulsed.
+The Ottomans tried to take the city castle and raid the surrounding area, but were repulsed.